passagemath/upstream-primecountpy/README.md

-# Primecount Cython interface
+# Cython interface to primecount (primecountpy fork)

 This is a Cython interface to the C++ library [primecount](https://github.com/kimwalisch/primecount).

-We have split out primecount [SageMath](https://sagemath.org) spkg with its Cython interface.
+It is a compatible fork of [primecountpy](https://pypi.org/project/primecountpy/).

 Quick installation and testing: